 The literature on our problem JS-TWT is limited.
 To the best of our knowledge, there is a single paper by Singer and Pinedo (1998) which designs an optimal algorithm for this problem.
 The optimal objective values for the standard benchmark test suite in Section 3 are from this paper.
 In an early study, Vepsalainen (1987) compare a number of dispatch rules and conclude that their proposed dispatch rule Apparent Tardiness Cost (ATC) beats alternate rules.
 Pinedo and Singer (1999) present an SB heuristic for JS-TWT.
 However, the subproblem definition and the related optimization techniques, the re-optimization step, and the other control structures in their SB heuristic are different than those proposed in this paper.
 We will point out the specific differences in the relevant sections.
 Building on this work, Singer (2001) develops an algorithm geared toward larger instances of JS-TWT with up to 10 machines and 100 jobs, where a time-based decomposition technique is applied and the subproblem for each time window is solved by the shifting bottleneck heuristic of Pinedo and Singer (1999).
 The next three papers by Kreipl (2000), De Bontridder (2005), and Essafi et al. (2008) all incorporate metaheuristics in their effort to solve JS-TWT effectively.
-In the large step random walk of Kreipl (2000), a neighboring solution is defined according to the neighborhood generator of Suh (1988) which we also adopt for our use after some modifications as discussed in Section 2.3.
+In the large step random walk of Kreipl (2000), the initial solution is obtained by applying the Shortest Processing Time (SPT) dispatch rule.
+A neighboring solution is defined according to the neighborhood generator of Suh (1988) which we also adopt for our use after some modifications as discussed in detail in Section 2.3.
 The defining property of this neighborhood is that several adjacent pairwise interchanges on different machines are carried out in one move.
+The algorithm of Kreipl (2000) alternates between intensification and diversification phases.
+For diversification purposes, only the critical path of the job with the most adverse impact on the objective function is taken into account while constructing the neighborhood of the current solution.
+The intensification phase considers all critical paths.
 The total weighted tardiness problem in a job shop with generalized precedence relationships among operations is solved through a tabu search algorithm by De Bontridder (2005).
 Similar to Kreipl (2000), the neighborhood of a given solution in this work consists of adjacent pairwise interchanges of operations.
 These adjacent pairwise interchanges are identified based on the solution of a maximum flow problem that calculates the optimal operation start and completion times given the operation execution sequences of the machines.
 In a recent paper, Essafi et al. (2008) apply an iterated local search algorithm to improve the quality of the chromosomes in their genetic algorithm.
 Swapping the execution order of two adjacent operations on a critical path for any job leads to a new solution in the neighborhood.
 Combined with a design of experiments approach for tuning the parameter values in their algorithms, these authors develop a powerful method for solving JS-TWT effectively.
 The algorithms by Pinedo and Singer (1999), Kreipl (2000), De Bontridder (2005), and Essafi et al. (2008) form the state-of-the-art for JS-TWT, and we benchmark our proposed algorithms against these in our computational study in Section 3.